 Step 2: Massage for About a Minute

-Gently massage the cleansing balm or oil around the eye area using a circular motion.
+Gently massage the cleansing balm or oil around the eye area using an upward motion, moving with the direction of your lashes versus against them.
 You can use your fingertips to help break down stubborn, waterproof mascara and makeup on your lashes and around your eyes.